vekatze/neut/book/src/terms.md

 `magic call-type(some-type, 1, value)` copies `value` and returns a new value.

 `magic call-type(some-type, 2, value)` returns the size of a value in words.
 This value is used when calling a function in destination-passing style.
+If it is non-negative, the caller prepares a destination of that size.
+Otherwise, the caller uses a one-word temporary slot.
+For `resource` types, this size is given by the third term of the `resource` definition.

 The type of the result of `call-type` is inferred from the context.